transpect/xproc-util/html-embed-resources/README.md

 # html-embed-resources

 This step takes an HTML file and embeds the referenced files via data URI or style element into the HTML.
+This facilitates the generation of offline readable HTML.

 The step also tries to load external HTTP file references.